BetterThanTomorrow/joyride/examples/README.md

     },
 ```

+### Your example here?

 Please be inspired to add functions to your `my-lib` namespace (and to rename it, if you fancy) to give yourself commands that VS Code and/or some extension is lacking.
+And please consider contributing to the examples published here.